5 Best Cycling Trails To Travel In Europe

 Whether you’re looking to explore the peaceful coastline and pretty harbor villages of Holland’s North Sea coast, the country’s colorful bulb growing fields, or routes around the vibrant capital city of Amsterdam, you’ll find cycle paths that embody everything that is great about active cycling at a leisurely pace.

 5. The Cycle Route To Paris From Dieppe (or London)

-It may not be a long-distance for some (Was for me!
-Lol!) but the 127 miles from Dieppe to Paris provides a beautiful few days’ cycling!
+It may not be long-distance for some (it Was for me!
+Lol!) but the 127 miles from Dieppe to Paris provides a beautiful few days of cycling!
 The most famous cycle route is the Avenue Verte, but the best route has been pioneered by Donald Hirsch.

 The early miles of the route meander through little French villages, over rolling downs and past fields of wheat and corn.
 Try not to do wine tasting too soon on the trip though!
 The roads are quiet and safe though, and there are just enough hills to keep it interesting but not exhausting.
 Donald’s website contains links to cycle-friendly accommodation.

 As you near Paris, unlike the Avenue Verte, this route takes you through a series of royal hunting forests to avoid the traffic.
 After 120 miles of villages, fields, and hunting forests, you enter Parc St Cloud.
 It’s an area of woodland just after Versailles, traffic-free, long and straight, and bordered by tall trees.
 Then, you see that the road opens out to a paved area, fountains, and something beyond.

 Donald’s route takes you to the left, so you never see what’s at the end of the road.
 But it’s worth cycling on to investigate.
 You find yourself on a cliff, with all of Paris stretched out in front of you.
 It will leave you breathless from the view, not the exertion.